 \section{Abstract}

-We present a precise and systematic analysis of $D \to V V$ decays within the factorization-assisted topological-amplitude (FAT) approach, where $D$ denotes the set $\{D^0, \, D^+,\, D^+_s\}$ and $V$ represents the vector mesons $\rho, K^*, \omega$, and $\phi$.
-Given the limited current experimental data, the FAT approach serves as a available phenomenological framework for predicting charmed meson decays to both vector mesons.
-In this framework, incorporating flavor SU(3) symmetry breaking effects, we can express nonfactorizable contributions of different modes as a minimal set of universal parameters globally fitted to experimental data.
-Utilizing 36 experimental data points for $D \to VV$ decays, we precisely extract 10 nonfactorizable parameters associated with the $C$ and $E$ topological diagrams with $\chi^2/\mathrm{d.o.f.}=8.43$.
+We present a precise and systematic analysis of $D \to V V$ decays within the factorization-assisted topological-amplitude approach, where $D$ denotes the set $\{D^0, \, D^+,\, D^+_s\}$ and $V$ represents the vector mesons $\rho, K^*, \omega$, and $\phi$.
+Given the limited current experimental data, the factorization-assisted topological-amplitude approach serves as a available phenomenological framework for predicting charmed meson decays to both vector mesons.
+In this framework, incorporating flavor SU(3) symmetry-breaking effects, we can express nonfactorizable contributions of different modes as a minimal set of universal parameters globally fitted to experimental data.
+Utilizing 36 experimental data points for $D \to VV$ decays, we precisely extract ten nonfactorizable parameters associated with the $C$ and $E$ topological diagrams with $\chi^2/\mathrm{d.o.f.}=8.43$.
 We find that a large strong phase in the longitude $E$ amplitude cause strong destructive interference with the $C$ longitudinal component, yielding $f_\parallel >f_L $, contrary to the naive factorization predictions.
-Additionally, for modes processing exclusively by the $E$ diagram, the amplitude hierarchy $|S|<|D|$ leads to a $D$-wave branching fraction larger than that of the $S$-wave.
+Additionally, for modes processing exclusively by the $E$ diagram, the amplitude hierarchy $|S|<|D|$ leads to a $D$-wave branching fraction larger than that of the $S$ wave.
 This explains recent observations that contradict $S$-wave dominance predictions.
 The predicted branching fractions and polarizations for 28 decay modes are consistent with existing experimental data.
-Unobserved modes, especially those with branching fractions of order $10^{-3}\sim10^{-2}$, the $D$-wave dominated modes, and modes exhibiting $f_\parallel >f_L $, await measurement by BESIII, STCF, Belle II and LHCb.
+Unobserved modes, especially those with branching fractions of the order $10^{-3}\sim10^{-2}$, the $D$-wave-dominated modes, and modes exhibiting $f_\parallel >f_L $, await measurement by BESIII, STCF, Belle II, and LHCb.